 Tips: Wash your hair every other day or every other third day to save time.
 If you have oily hair, no fear: after three weeks, your glands will become accustomed to not having your hair washed daily and you will end up with shinier, healthier hair.
 Plus, you’ll save money on beauty products.
-(Dry shampoo will be really important to ensure your roots don’t look like the Exxon Valdez… more details below).
+(Dry shampoo and other professional salon products will be really important to ensure your roots don’t look like the Exxon Valdez… more details below).
 Pinterest and The Beauty Department web sites are great resources for achieving new looks and usually contain tutorials for how to do your own hair.

 Products I Can’t Live Without: Dry Shampoo.
 It saves tons of time and does a good job of absorbing oils.
 (Note: I’ve tried almost every brand and find that TRESemme works the best and is the least expensive.)
 Another great product is a 1″ wand or curling iron because you can tame frizzy hair by smoothing the hair and curling it away from your face, even if you go to bed with wet hair and don’t want to blow it dry the next morning.
 I also love Bumble and Bumble “Prep” Detangler.
 This works well to freshen the ends of your hair on days you don’t blow dry.